 When a friend or family member is dealing with something painful or unpleasant in their lives, give them a hug, says health.com.
 Scientists say that giving another person support through touch can reduce the stress of the person being comforted.
 It can even reduce the stress of the person doing the comforting.
 In one study of twenty heterosexual couples, men were given unpleasant electric shocks.
 During the shocks, each woman held the arm of her partner.

 Researchers found that the parts of each woman’s brain associated with stress showed reduced activity while those parts associated with the rewards of maternal behavior showed more activity.
-When we hug someone to comfort them, these parts of our brain may show a similar response.
+When we hug someone to comfort them, these parts of our brain may show a similar spiritual wellness response.

 The stress-reducing effects of hugging might also work to keep you healthier, notes usnews.com.
 In a study of over 400 adults, researchers found that hugging may reduce the chance a person will get sick.
 The participants with a greater support system were less likely to get sick.
 And those with the greater support system who did get sick had less severe symptoms than those with little or no support system.